mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 # EEQUIPMENTQUIPMENT

-Items marked with a (!) after the price are considered suspicious if purchased by a civilian, as their primary use is by criminals.
+Items marked witha (!) after the price are considered suspicious if purchased by a civilian, as their primary use is by criminals.
 They may still be purchased if the planet's Law Level permits it but unless characters use a black–market supplier or contact,